What Are Post-Baccalaureate Programs? A Complete Guide

 Several Programs Don’t Award Degrees or Certificates

 If your goal is to obtain credentials, apply to the programs that provide them.
-For example, if you want to improve your academic credentials with a graduate degree, an SMP may be the ideal choice for you compared to a post-bacc certificate or diploma.
+For example, if you want to improve your academic credentials with a graduate degree, an SMP may be the ideal choice for you compared to a PB certificate or diploma.

 How to Apply to Post-Baccalaureate Programs

-Because there are various types of post-baccalaureate programs, application requirements vary.
+Because there are various types of programs, application requirements vary.
 You’ll have to follow the specific program’s application requirements and recommendations.

 What Are the Post-Baccalaureate Application Requirements?

-General post-baccalaureate requirements include:
+General requirements include:

 • GPA of 2.5 or greater, although some programs may be more competitive and require a higher GPA.